This article will go through how to check the WiFi signal strength in the Chrome Device Management console.

 If you have one of these apps on the playlist, it will be skipped and play what's next on the playlist unless you have only these apps on the playlist then the screen might be blank.

-If you have any additional questions or concerns on the App Store, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on how to check your WiFi signal strength on a Chrome device, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.